Ibrahim-Ola/uavsar-lidar-project/README.md

 mkdir data
 ```

+Download the dataset into the `data` folder by following the links in the `Dataset` section above.

 ## Acknowledgements

 - We would like to express our gratitude to the NASA Terrestrial Hydrology Program and all participants of the SnowEx campaign for providing the Lidar and in-situ data.